 Eliminate Hazards

 Children and seniors are more vulnerable to accidents in the home, such as slips and falls, which can result in serious injuries.
 Therefore, it is essential to eliminate hazards in your home to make it safer for everyone.
-Here are the various risks and dangers in your home and how to stop them.
+Here are the risks and dangers in your home and how to stop them.

 Loose Rugs